Parapivot: Description

-Across the two pieces, there are nine balls, each made of marble and granite, sourced from nine different countries, including Brazil, Germany, India, Italy, Norway, and Sweden.
+Across the two pieces, there are nine balls, each made of marble and granite, sourced from nine countries, including Brazil, Germany, India, Italy, Norway, and Sweden.
 Each of the balls, one of which weighs 1.6 short ton, is intended to signify one of the nine planets of the Solar System.
 The balls are held in place by supports in the steel frames.
 The installation is similar to We Come in Peace, the preceding installation by Huma Bhabha, in that they both relate to outer space.

 Alicja Kwade said that the skyscrapers in the landscape behind the installation were representative of capitalism and compared the associated people to gods.
 She said that the art was intended to "put planets on top of [these people]".
 She also said that the installation was meant to evoke thinking about the nature of the Earth.
 According to The New York Times, Kelly Baum said that Kwade was chosen for the commission because her work engaged with science, especially astrophysics and illusionism.
 Initially, the Met wanted Kwade to produce an item similar to WeltenLinie for the commission.